aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 ### Motivation

-The need for this template controller originated from the need of showing partial content in the view while another part of the view that is dependent on the promise, waits.
+The need for this template controller originated from the use-case of showing partial content in the view while another part of the view that is dependent on the promise, waits.

 ```markup
 <span> promise-independent content </span>